 Next we will add uncertainty to the model as in Diamond and Rajan (2000).
 In this case, the disciplining benefits of fragility have to be traded off against the inefficiency cost of runs that are observed on the equilibrium path.
 Now the liquidation value is random, $X \in \{X_H, X_L\}$ with probabilities $\pi$ and $1 - \pi$ respectively.
 The realization is observable but not contractible.
-If the intermediary were to issue deposits with a face value of $d = X_H$ then he will be committed to pay $X_H$ in state H but he would not be able to repay in state L and suffer a fundamentals-based run as in Allen and Gale (1998).
-After the run, the households are in possession of the loan to the entrepreneur and will receive only $\beta X_L$ even though the intermediary could have received $X_L$ .
-The most he can raise in funds ex ante is therefore given by
+If the intermediary were to issue deposits with a face value of $d = X_H$ then he would not be able to repay in state L and suffer a fundamentals-based run as in Allen and Gale (1998) discussed above.
+After the run, the households are in possession of the loan to the entrepreneur and will receive only $\beta X_L$ .
+The most the intermediary can raise in funds ex ante is therefore given by